ScherrerLab/yam-cat/docs/source/gui_instructions.rst

 Record
 ======

 Since the cameras are now primed you can click "Record" to start the trigger.
-Once you see the message ``Started Trigge`` (usually instant) it means that frames are being grabbed.
+Once you see the message ``Started Trigger`` (usually instant) it means that frames are being grabbed.

 *You may now put your mouse in field of view.*